-Transport of empty containers, empty semi-trailers, and returnable packaging (pallets, flower transport stands or similar) that constitute an integral part of a freight agreement and/or occur as an accessory to a preceding or subsequent cabotage operation does not count as a separate cabotage operation but is instead linked to a cabotage operation.
-This requires documentation, for example, through the CMR consignment note or its annotations.
+Transport of empty containers, empty semi-trailers, and returnable packaging (pallets, flower transport stands or similar) that constitute an integral part of a freight agreement and/or occur as an accessory to a preceding or subsequent cabotage operation does not count as a separate cabotage operation but is instead linked to a cabotage operation or an international transport.
+This requires documentation, for example, through the freight document or its annotations.
 If the context is not clear, the default assumption is that it counts as a separate cabotage operation.